 AUB Marketing picked up 4 awards at the annual HEIST awards in Manchester – winning Gold for ‘Best Website’ two years in a row.

 The HEIST Awards, now in their 25th year, are the premier UK marketing effectiveness awards for Higher and Further Education.
 AUB Marketing and graduate/staff partner agency Bond and Coyne and Colour and Thing won:

 AUB Film Production students won ‘Best Cinematography’ for ‘The Sea’ – an charity advert filmed on 16mm.

 ‘The Sea’ is an advert for the charity ‘Shelter from the Storm’ – a shelter for the homeless.
 Winning Best Cinematography, 2nd best in brief and 3rd Best overall, AUB beat off some strong competition from 12 other film schools.
 The awards, held in London, were given by the film director Sir Alan Parker CBE.

-Principal and Vice-Chancellor Professor Stuart Bartholomew has been awarded the honour of Commander of the Order of the British Empire (CBE) by HM Queen Elizabeth II.
+Former Principal and Vice-Chancellor Professor Stuart Bartholomew has been awarded the honour of Commander of the Order of the British Empire (CBE) by HM Queen Elizabeth II.

 Professor Bartholomew received the honour for services to higher education as part of the 2014 New Year’s Honours List.

 kscope and the House of Cards prospectus were created with AUB Graduate / Staff creative agency Bond and Coyne.

 As Preparation for HE courses display latest work, Leanne Atkin from Diploma in Art and Design – Foundation Studies has been awarded ‘Best in show’ for her photographic retrospective exploration of her mothers illness.